IDX Smart Pages Shortcodes

 city: City name.
 Required.
 This is the only required parameter.
 In some MLS feeds that do not include a city name, this parameter may be implemented as “community” instead of “city”.

 proptype: Optional.
-Primary property type (may vary by MLS).
+Primary property type.
 Typical values (one only): res, condo, patio, townhome, land, income, all.
 If omitted, “all” is assumed.
-These values may vary by MLS feed.

-This shortcode displays the top section of a city and property type specific page.
-It includes standard H1 and H2 tags, plus “boilerplate” custom content which is designed for each site and implementation according to site owner preferences.
-Use of this shortcode is not required on a city page, and if the website owner already has provided significant city specific content, it should generally not be used.
+This shortcode displays the top section of a city or county property type specific page.
+It includes standard H1 and H2 tags, a set of tabs that link to various parts of the page content, plus “boilerplate” custom content which is designed for each site and implementation according to site owner preferences.

 Following the idx-city-top shortcode, and before its partner idx-city-search shortcode, the site owner may add any other custom content for that particular city and property type page.